intenex/pointapp_graphql/README.md

 * Rather difficult to migrate away from Auth0 to another service or a homespun solution in the future.
 The security/ownership tradeoff I've made is to entrust Auth0 with all my sensitive user information.
 I could choose to migrate to my own database storage and maintain a connection to Auth0, but there are vulnerabilities introduced there that are nice to avoid.
 * A little harder to manually authenticate and just directly pass login credentials in a query and have the resolver manage to handle that and retrieve the data requested.

 For simplicity, I'm also just directly using an Apollo Server instance rather than plugging it in to a more full fledged server framework like Express.
-Clear downsides in limited functionality and optionality here, but the upside is a slightly more straightforward and implementation which served my very limited purposes here well.
+Clear downsides in limited functionality and optionality here, but the upside is a slightly more straightforward implementation which served my very limited purposes here well.